ahmededdallel/training_center/README.md

 # training_center
-in this project i try to creat a training center with the idenitification
+i hope that this project can be helpful for you